gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 And then the walls curve away and we're in a cavern as big as the *umram* and I see the Moonrise Stairs.
 They climb straight out of the water, ten strides broad at the bottom, narrowing as they rise so that the top step is barely wide enough to stand on with both feet.
-Nothing holds them in place---they just *are*.
+Nothing holds them in place—they just *are*.

 The boat bumps to a halt against a submerged step.
 Looking over the side, I see